 Grenada is a scenic island so if you’re done with the city of St. George’s and looking for more adventure then visit the beaches and waterfalls that exists over the island.
 Some of the most well-known beaches are Levera Beach, Bathway Beach, and Black Bay Beach (To get to these all you need is to get a taxi in town or ride the bus).
 Buses are, I think, harder to figure out the schedule and so I believe taxis are easier for you to get around.
 Make sure you flag a taxi with an ‘H’ in the license plates.

 You’re in the Spice Island so of course there is going to be factories that produce the different crops.
 And now you can see how they do it and get to learn more about the different spices on the island.
 Like the Gouyave Nutmeg Factory, a nutmeg factory that is a considered “must-do” (sadly I didn’t get to do it.)
-Like most Caribbean islands Grenada is also known for its rum and there are a lot of distilleries like River Antoine Rum Distillery (apparently the oldest Rum Factory in the western hemisphere) or Westerhall Rum Distillery (a museum, taste tasting and tour all in one).
+Like most Caribbean islands Grenada is also known for its rum and a lot of distilleries like River Antoine Rum Distillery (apparently the oldest Rum Factory in the western hemisphere) or Westerhall Rum Distillery (a museum, taste tasting and tour all in one).
 Belmont Estate a great place if you’re interested in an authentic 17th century plantation which grows organic cocoa.

 If you’re feeling more adventurous then there is always venturing out to Mt.
 St. Catherine, Grenada’s highest mountain.
 Or there is always the option of hiking Mt.
 Qua Qua, in the Grand Etang Nature Reserve.